regras/net-sd/README.md

 To create a bf with a dir/filename:
 ```
-./mrsh_sd -g DIR/FILE > filter.sdbf
+./net_sd -g DIR/FILE > filter.sdbf
 ```

 To create a bf with a list:
 ```
-./mrsh_sd -d LIST.TXT > filter.sdbf
+./net_sd -d LIST.TXT > filter.sdbf
 ```

 To search a file/dir into a given bf digest:
 ```
-./mrsh_sd -c filter.sdbf DIR/FILE > resultados.txt
+./net_sd -c filter.sdbf DIR/FILE > resultados.txt
 ```
 To search a list of files into a given bf digest:
 ```
-./mrsh_sd -i filter.sdbf list.txt > resultados.txt
+./net_sd -i filter.sdbf list.txt > resultados.txt
 ```

-Obs.: I have not tested using a dir inside the given dir, so if you are going to use it please check for possible erros.
+Obs.: I have not tested using a dir inside the given dir, so if you are going to use it please check for possible errors.